Folkwang-ICEM/reaper/README.md

 # atmos-like decoder presets

-The Neue Aula atmos-like presets (e.g. iem-decoder-neue-aula-7.4.json) are offered merely for rendering a lower channel-count file from an Ambisonics project so that, for example, you can play out of software such as QLab (which is currently limited to 24 audio channels maximum).
-These decoders use the Neue Aula loudspeaker positions too, so should not be used for an actual Atmos file render, as they use different loudspeaker positions.
+The Neue Aula Atmos-like presets (e.g. iem-decoder-neue-aula-7.4.json) are offered merely for rendering a lower channel-count file from an Ambisonics project so that, for example, you can play out of software such as QLab (which is currently limited to 24 audio channels maximum).
+These decoders use the Neue Aula loudspeaker positions so should not be used for an actual Atmos file render, as Atmos uses different loudspeaker positions.

 Note also two more things:

-1) the channel numbers out of the atmos-like decoders are simply consecutive, i.e. they skip the LFE channel 4 (so you don't render unnecessary silent channels).
+1) the channel numbers out of the Atmos-like decoders are simply consecutive, i.e. they skip the LFE channel 4 so that you don't render unnecessary silent channels.
 Take care of mapping to the actual speakers being used, e.g. with four tops in e.g. 7.4, the middle top pair of the Neue Aula is not used; for the sides in 7.4, the front side pair is not used; for the sides in 9.4, the middle side pair is not used.
-All of this could be reconfigured of course, by making a new decoder, deleting speakers from e.g. iem-decoder-neue-aula-3-front-plus-rear-centre-no-fills.json.
+All of this could be reconfigured of course, by making a new decoder and deleting speakers from e.g. iem-decoder-neue-aula-3-front-plus-rear-centre-no-fills.json.

-2) as the LFE channel is skipped in the atmos-like decoders, you'll need to use e.g. SAD-P/Reaper/a mixing desk to make a send for the LFE on channel 4.
+2) as the LFE channel is skipped in the Atmos-like decoders, you'll need to use e.g. SAD-P/Reaper/a mixing desk in order to make a send for the LFE on channel 4.

 Michael Edwards, July 13th 2024